grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 He looked around with a nervous twitch, and then motioned to Bastian for a cigarette, who cupped his hand and lit one off his own before handing it to him.

-The man took the cigarette between hid fingers and brought it to his lips to suck long and hard at it.
+The man took the cigarette between his fingers and brought it to his lips to suck long and hard at it.
 "Ah fuck thanks.
 I ran out a couple of days ago.
 I go by Shakes."
 He held up his hand level in front of them and they could see it tremble slightly in the air.
 "Ya can see why."
 Shakes looked at Hemi standing just ahead of Percy with his black beard wafting in the breeze.
 "You the captain?"

 Hemi nodded toward Percy.
 She stuck a grimy hand out.
 "Captain Percy.
 Hemi here is my submersible giant and Deck Boss.
 The skinny one is Bastian."